-If you are a low-income consumer and need help paying for phone service or broadband internet service, you may be eligible to participate in the government Lifeline benefit program.
+If you are a low-income member and need help paying for phone service or broadband internet service, you may be eligible to participate in the government Lifeline Assistance program.

 Lifeline reduces what you pay for residential landline telephone service or residential broadband internet service per month.
 You may qualify to receive Lifeline if your household income is at or below 135% of the Federal poverty guidelines or you receive any of the following benefits: Federal Public Housing Assistance (FPHA) or Section 8, Medicaid (Healthy Connections), Supplemental Nutrition Assistance Program (SNAP-formerly known as Food Stamps), Supplemental Security Income (SSI) or Veterans Pension and Survivors Benefit Programs.